Bry50/Old-Smartphone-as-a-server/README.md

 The setup is surprisingly simple (once you know how...).
 There is only one installation program.
 Installing the postmarket operating system, docker and home assistant is simple; about 1 hour if nothing goes wrong (but I have been through it several times).

 Tweaking the power supply is more intricate.
-PostmarkerOS usually doesn't have power management properly implemented.
+PostmarketOS usually doesn't have power management properly implemented.
 Make sure you start with a charged battery.
 Once implemented, with Home assistant, we can fully control the battery,  even disconnect it!

 For a simple server, we don't need display, audio, nor the phone functions.
-The essentials are a power supply and wifi; Bluetooth is a nice to have.
+The essentials are a power supply and wifi; Bluetooth is a nice to have for homeautomation.

 The full documentation for PostmarketOS can be found [here](https://wiki.postmarketos.org/wiki/Main_Page)